-Female mortality used in this analysis might be considered too high.
-Survival data from females are rare because of distinct lower detection probability due to their secretive behaviour (Schulze-Hagen et al., 1999; Dyrcz et al., 2018).
-Based on the observed sex ratio during migration, Bellebaum (2018) concluded that survival of adult females could be up to 57%.Therefore, breeding site fidelity is probably rather low in Aquatic Warblers and permanent dispersal contributes to a high extent to the lower apparent survival estimates for females.
+Female apparent annual adult survival probability is extremely difficult to quantify due to the low detection probability of females owing to their secretive behaviour (Schulze-Hagen et al., 1999; Dyrcz et al., 2018).
+Breeding site fidelity is probably rather low in Aquatic Warblers and permanent dispersal may contribute to the low apparent survival estimates for females (Kubacka et al. 2024).
 Natal dispersal, which is also usually female-biased in most passerine species (Dale, 2001) may additionally reduce the recruitment at a given breeding site.
 A first year return rate of 10% for females to the release site, observed in the pilot Aquatic Warbler translocation study (Morkvėnas et al., 2025) is in line with return rates reported for other migrant passerines (Grinkevich et al., 2009; Border et al., 2017).
-After the first release, first year return rate of males was remarkable high (>30%), followed by a substantially population increase (Morkvėnas et al., 2025), indicating that at least in years with high first year survival, high population growth can be expected, possibly enough to compensate for years with lower first year survival.
-However, the strong fluctuations in population size suggest that local population growth probably depends on immigration from other breeding sites (Border et al., 2017). rates used in this study account for detection, but not for permanent emigration from the study site.
-Movements between breeding sites are hardly understood in Aquatic Warblers so far.
-Our model is based on the assumption that there is exchange between the release sites, which was confirmed in the past (Dyrcz et al., 2018), but the actual rate of dispersal and immigration remains unknown.
-Observations of colour-ringed individuals from the translocation program may help to increase the knowledge on movements between breeding sites in the future.
+After the first release, first year return rate of males was remarkable high (>30%), followed by a substantial population increase (Morkvėnas et al., 2025), indicating that at least in years with high first year survival, high population growth can be expected, possibly enough to compensate for years with lower first year survival.
+However, the strong fluctuations in population size in Lithuania suggest that local population growth probably depends on immigration from other breeding sites (Border et al., 2017).
+Apparent survival rates used in this study account for detection, but not for permanent emigration from the study site.
+Movements between breeding sites are hardly understood in Aquatic Warblers so far, but must be sufficient to maintain constant gene flow (Kubacka et al. 2024).

 Conclusions